aktos-io/scada.js/README.md

 You may get up and running with ScadaJS in 2 different ways:

-### [OPTION: 1] Modify the template
+### *EITHER:* Download and Modify The Template

-Download [scadajs-template](https://github.com/aktos-io/scadajs-template) and edit according to your needs.
+Download [scadajs-template](https://github.com/aktos-io/scadajs-template), follow the instructions to setup and edit the examples according to your needs.

-### [OPTION: 2] Install from scratch
+### *OR:* Add To Your [Existing] Project From Scratch

-Follow the steps below to add ScadaJS into your existing project:
+Follow the steps below to add ScadaJS into your [existing] project:

 #### 1. Install Global Dependencies